Using Text As A Container For More Text In Photoshop

 Step 1: Create A New Document

-Step 2: Select The Horizontal Type Tool
+Step 2: Select The Type Tool

-Next, in order to add our text, we need to Horizontal Type Tool.
-Press "T" on the keyboard to quickly select it, or grab it from the Tools palette.
+Next, in order to add our text, we need to Type Tool.
+Grab it from the Tools palette or press the letter T on your keyboard to select it with the shortcut:

 Step 3: Select Your Font From The Options Bar

-With the Horizontal Type Tool selected, go up to the Options Bar at the top of the screen and choose your font.
-Since we're going to be typing a letter and using it as a container for additional text, try to choose a font with thick letters.
+With the Type Tool selected, go up to the Options Bar at the top of the screen and choose your font.
+Since we're going to be using a letter as a container for more text, try to choose a font with thick letters.
 I'll use Arial Black.
+Don't worry about the size for now.
+We'll resize the text as needed in a moment:

 Step 4: Type A Letter Into The Document